-The Academic Freedom Index (AFi) provides manifold opportunities for research, but also for policy debates among government officials, parliamentarians, research funders, university administrators, academics, students, and advocates alike.
-This report aims to inform such debates.
-After introducing the objectives and the dataset, we provide specific recommendations on how key stakeholders can apply the index to protect and promote academic freedom.
+The Academic Freedom Index is a robust tool for research, but it also serves to inform policy debates among government officials, parliamentarians, research funders, university administrators, academics, students, and advocates.
+This report aims to further contribute to such debates.
+After introducing the objectives of the index as well as the dataset, we provide specific recommendations for key stakeholders on how they can apply the AFi to protect and promote academic freedom worldwide.